filipekojak88/WSAA-assignments/README.md

 # WSAA Assignments Repository

-This repository contains completed Python assignments for the **Web Services and Application Architecture (WSAA)** module.
+This repository contains completed Python assignments for the **Web Services and Application module.
 Each assignment demonstrates practical usage of Python for web services, APIs, and GitHub automation.

 ---